WaRRatic/COMP353_Project/README.md

+# Project Set up

+In order to make the script run on your machine, you need your MariaDB installed, along with PHP, Apache, and XAMMP to initiate the servers.
+I use Visual Studio IDE for development.

+PHP files go inside htdocs folder of XAMMP installation folder Execute DB Create COSN Schema.sql against your running MariaDB script Execute .SQL files in the Initialize DB Data folder against the DB Create COSN Schema.sql once you have everything set up, go to http://localhost/index.php to view the website.

 # COMP353_Project -- Original focused problem statement

 Your objective is to design a relational database system for a “realistic” Private Online Community Social Network System (COSN) sketched out below.